 It had rained the day before and overnight, and skies were still gloomy and gray as various city and county dignitaries and several hundred spectators slipped and slid through mud at the construction site to join together for the midday ceremony.
 As they got ready to sing the national anthem, they realized that someone had forgotten to bring a U.S. flag.
 It went downhill from there.

 Also in the crowd were about 25 to 35 Asian American demonstrators.
 Organized by the University of Washington Asian Student Coalition, this mostly young group was there to protest the impact the stadium would have on housing and small Asian businesses in the nearby International District.
-After the anthem King County Executive John Spellman (b.
-1926) was introduced.
+After the anthem King County Executive John Spellman (1926-2018) was introduced.
 As he spoke, the demonstrators in the crowd responded with chants of “Stop the stadium!”
 But Spellman (fortuitously wearing a hard hat which would soon serve him well) sallied on: “Construction has begun; the stadium will be built.
 It will be a major asset to all the people in this community.
 Let’s get on with the building!” (“Stadium Ceremonies Disrupted”).